-Pediatric Dentistry one of nine recognized specialties of the American Dental Association, specializes in the oral care of children infancy throughout the teen years.
+Pediatric Dentistry one of nine recognized specialties of the American Dental Association, specializes in the oral care of children from infancy through the teen years.
 To become specialists, pediatric dentists must complete an additional two or three years of specialized training in addition to the four years of required dental school.
-Pediatric dentists are trained to treat children’s dental issues, in addition to care for pediatric patients who may have medical, mental or physical challenges.
-Pediatric dentists can address issues related to younger children, including thumbsucking, bottle feeding and pacifier use.
+Pediatric dentists are trained to treat children’s dental issues, in addition to caring for pediatric patients who may have medical, mental, or physical challenges.
+Pediatric dentists can address issues related to younger children, including thumbsucking, bottle feeding, and pacifier use.

 Remember, baby teeth can get cavities just like adult teeth can.
 Seeing a pediatric dentist should be done to help prevent any further oral complications.

-Once teens develop their full set of adult teeth, preventative care and/or orthodontics are common.
+During the teenage years, is when the wisdom teeth or third molars start to develop.
 All teeth have pits and grooves on the surfaces and dental sealants protect the teeth from cavities.
 Even if your child brushes and flosses carefully, it can be nearly impossible to clean the tiny grooves and pits.
 Bacteria and food build up in these crevices yet dental sealants can seal out plaque and food, reducing the chances of cavities and tooth decay.
 Sealants, made of clear or shaded plastic, are applied to the teeth without any discomfort.
-The tooth is then cleaned, conditioned and dried.
-Immediately following, the sealant is applied into the grooves of the tooth and is then hardened with a special sealant light.
+The tooth is then cleaned, conditioned, and dried.
+Immediately following, the sealant is applied to the grooves of the tooth and is then hardened with a special sealant light.
 If properly cared for, sealants can last for up to ten years.
 At each dental appointment, pediatric dentists should check the sealants to see if sealants need to be reapplied.
-Remember that even if your child has sealants, proper brushing and flossing is still important.
+Remember that even if your child has sealants, proper brushing, and flossing are still important.

 Forming a healthy dental hygiene routine with your teen is pertinent to avoiding health complications.
 Caring for a teen’s adult teeth includes brushing at least two times per day to remove the build-up of plaque and tartar.
 Scrape the tongue at least one time per day and floss to remove any excess bacteria.
 Additionally, keeping candy and sugar to a minimum can help to prevent tooth decay.
 Dental Sealants may also be used by dentists to help avoid dental caries, especially if have deep grooves in the teeth.

-We get many pediatric dental questions - Pediatric Dental Care Chat, Children's Teeth Development Information Question Online Blogging and Kid Dental Care Discussion with us and more.
-We will get into more details about the best dental practices for pediatric dentistry and various dental issues that come up with kid's teeth as they grow older, in future articles.
+Pediatric Dental Care Chat, Children's Teeth Development Information Question Online Blogging and Kid Dental Care Discussion with us, and more.
+We will get into more detail about the best dental practices for pediatric dentistry and various dental issues that come up with kid's teeth as they grow older, in future articles.